stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

 You will then be asked the values of the different fields (lineage, position, gene coordinates, allege change, codon number, codon change, amino acide change, locus ID, gene name, gene type, type of mutation, 5' gene, 3' gene, strand, sublineage surname, essential, origin of the study).
 In case you don't know the value of a particular field, just press enter.

-<h3>Remove a record from lineage.csv</h3>
+### Removing a record from lineage.csv

+If you want to remove a record from the **lineage.csv** database, stay in the directory containing the package and write in the command line:

     python3 CRISPRbuilder-TB --remove 0

 **Caution:** it is necessary to add the 0 after `--remove`.

-You will then be asked the reference of the line you wish to delete, which consists of the lineage and the position (see below).
+After your confirmation for removal, you will be asked the reference of the line you wish to delete, which consists of the lineage and the position (see below).
+If you don't know this reference, you can always print the **lineage.csv** database beforehand to find it.

     lineage, Position, Gene coord., Allele change, Codon number, Codon change, Amino acid change, Locus Id, Gene name, Gene type, Type of mutation, 5' gene, 3' gene, Strand, Sublineage surname, Essential, Origin, 4.1.1, 3798451, , C/G, , GGG/GGC, G/G, Rv3383c, idsB, non essential, syn, 3797437, 398489, -, X, , Stucki et al.,